 You must remember that all surgery will result in scarring in one form or another.
 Breast Augmentation surgery is no different.
 Your level of scarring will depend on a variety of factors, including incision methods and genetic disposition to scarring.

-Dr. Robert Drielsma is a leading Sydney expert breast surgeon, specialising in improving the size of your chest, while maintaining a natural look..
-Dr. Drielsma is available at Bondi Junction, Camden, Wagga Wagga and Canberra.
+Dr Robert Drielsma is a Sydney plastic surgeon, with experience in breast augmentation mammoplasty surgery.
+Dr Drielsma is available at Bondi Junction, Camden, Wagga Wagga and Canberra.

-If you would like more information on Breast Augmentation and your options, or if you would like to book a consultation with Dr. Drielsma please call 1800 180 777.
+If you would like more information on breast augmentation mammoplasty and your options, or if you would like to book a consultation with Dr Drielsma please call 1800 180 777.

-What Downtime is There for Breast Augmentation Surgery?
+What Downtime is There for Breast Augmentation Mammoplasty Surgery?

 When will I see Results?